Oma's Breaded Pork Chops

-Pork schnitzel recipes are similar to breaded pork chop recipes, because schnitzel are just thin chops.
+Pork schnitzel recipes are similar to breaded pork chops, because schnitzel are just thin chops.
 In fact, as you look at the schnitzel recipe, you'll realize just how similar this is to these breaded pork chops.

 The main difference is the thickness.
 I love using a really thick chop ... cooking a bit longer ... and it's really juicy and delectable!

 The only problem with making schnitzel is that they are quite large and it is difficult to cook many at once.
 How to cook pork chops enough for our family of five?
-I used quick pork chop recipes, the favorite being the one given here.
-And, I had a nice big frying pan!
+I used the above recipe ... and, I had a nice big frying pan!

-Using thicker chops means one can put more of them in the pan.
-Served with boiled potatoes and red cabbage as above, or with spring vegetables as in the photo here, this was one of my German meat recipes I served often.
+Using thicker chops means I can put more of them in the pan.
+Served with boiled potatoes and red cabbage as above, or with spring vegetables as in the photo here, this was (and still is) one of my German meat recipes I served often.